 On March 16, 2023, our Board approved the formation of a Science and Technology Committee.
-The Science and Technology Committee currently consists of Dr. Cockroft and Dr. Carson.
+The Science and Technology Committee currently consists of Dr. Carson, Dr. Cockroft and Ms. Choi, each of whom meets the requirements for independence under current Nasdaq Listing Rules and SEC rules and regulations.
 The chair of our Science and Technology Committee is Dr. Carson.